 Hortonworks release notes associated with HDInsight versions

-- HDInsight cluster version 3.4 uses a Hadoop distribution that is based on Hortonworks Data Platform 2.4.
-This is the default Hadoop cluster created when using the portal.
+- HDInsight cluster version 3.5 uses a Hadoop distribution that is based on Hortonworks Data Platform 2.5.
+This Hadoop cluster is the default created when using the portal.

 HDInsight cluster version 3.3 uses a Hadoop distribution that is based on Hortonworks Data Platform 2.3.